ananth488/Counter/README.md

-# Counter
+# Digital Clock
-Couter project in using React js
+Digital Clock project in using React js